Skip to main content

 The NSW Government agreed to allow some councils to carry out local planning around the remaining 19 Transport Oriented Development stations.
 Councils’ housing plans will need to meet or exceed the number of new homes expected under the Transport Oriented Development controls.
 The councils that worked with the department on this process will phase the introduction of new planning controls to allow for more detailed master planning around these stations to be completed.
 Should a council fail to undertake local planning, nor provide equal or greater housing than proposed, the SEPP will come into effect in line with the published schedule.

-The remaining stations will have new planning controls rolled out progressively until June 2025, following the schedule published on this webpage.
+The remaining stations will have new planning controls rolled out progressively until June 2025, following the schedule published on this page.

 When will the policy start?